chris-pearce/scally/layout/README.md

 ### [Container](_l-container.scss)

-Container wraps all major UI layout pieces ensuring UI is consistent mainly with widths.
-Container is responsive in that it will be a fluid width using `%` up until it hits it's a maximum width where it's then becomes center aligned.
+Container is designed to wrap all major UI layout pieces and ensure the UI maintains a consistent width.
+Container is responsive.
+It is a fluid width controlled by percentages until it reaches it's maximum width, at which point it becomes center aligned.

 ### [Grid](_l-grid.scss)

-Grid is a powerful fluid and nestable mobile first grid system allowing you to set custom column widths at different viewports, making responsive layouts a sinch.
+Grid is a powerful, fluid, nestable, mobile first grid system that allows you to set custom column widths at different viewports, making responsive layouts a sinch.

 See [demo's](#demos).

-Also in the [utilities](../utilities/) section of Scally there is the [**Side by Side** utility](../utilities/_u-side-by-side.scss) which applies an extremely common UI layout pattern. *This will be moved to the layout section, [see](https://github.com/westfieldlabs/scally/issues/153)*.
+Scally also offers two additional layout utilities located in [utilities](../utilities/).
+The [**Side by Side** utility](../utilities/_u-side-by-side.scss) utility and [**Side by Side Alternative** utility](../utilities/_u-side-by-side-alt.scss) apply an extremely common UI layout pattern.
+This will be moved to the layout section, [see](https://github.com/westfieldlabs/scally/issues/153).

-*From global page template layouts right down to component level layouts, the above layout modules should take care of most—if not all—the main layout patterns you'll find in a UI.*
+*From global page templates to component level layouts, the above layout modules should take care of most—if not all—the main layout patterns you'll find in a UI.*

 Think of layout as Lego&reg;.